Provincial Parks

 True wilderness and adventure can be found in Algoma’s provincial parks.
 Explore Lake Superior’s rugged coastline to hear the stories of shipwrecks, and paddle century-old canoe routes.
 Follow the path of Grey Owl when you paddle down the Mississagi River.
 Visit a geological site on the Kinniwabi River at Potholes Provincial Park; distinctive potholes formed by glacial meltwaters 10,000 years ago.
 All this and more are waiting for you.

+The region’s provincial parks protect the natural and cultural heritage of the great province of Ontario.
+Parks also provide recreation in spectacular outdoor settings.
 Many parks offer services like campsites, yurts, showers and facilities, laundromats, stand-up paddleboard rentals, canoe rentals and more.

 Aubrey Falls Provincial Park